Skip to content

 Videos – explaining Victoria’s anti-hate laws

-Explore our video series about Victoria’s anti-hate laws.
-These explain how they protect people from harm and how we can all help build safer and more inclusive communities.
+Our video series explains our anti-hate laws, how they protect people from harm and how we can all take action if we see or experience hate speech, hateful behaviour and vilification.

 This video provides an overview of Victoria’s anti-hate laws, explaining how they help protect people from hate and support safer, more inclusive communities for everyone.